klaviyo/klaviyo-react-native-sdk/.github/CONTRIBUTING.md

 directories respectively in those editors.
 To edit the Objective-C or Swift files, open `example/ios/KlaviyoReactNativeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > klaviyo-react-native-sdk`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `klaviyo-react-native-sdk` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android Studio and find the source files at `klaviyo-react-native-sdk` under `Android`.

 You can use various commands from the root directory to work with the project.